 - Fire Safety

-That are further cascaded into sub-themes, specific projects, and progress estimation.
+That is further cascaded into sub-themes, specific projects, and progress estimation.

 - Access templates.
 Sign-up with a free plan at BSC Designer for immediate access to 23 scorecard templates, including Safety KPIs discussed in this article.